bakkenbaeck/Teapot/README.md

 ```

 ### Teapot itself
 Our cutely named Teapot is the wrapper itself.
-It’s instantiated with a base URL and exposes four main methods: a `get`, a `post`, a `put`, and a `delete` method.
+It’s instantiated with a base URL and an optional delivery queue (more on that below) and exposes four main methods: a `get`, a `post`, a `put`, and a `delete` method; as well as a `downloadImage` helper method.

 ### Example API client